scottkleinman/WE1S/we1s-web/README.md

 #### Navigation Bar

 Navigation bar is implemented in `templates/navbar.html`, and it's included by `layout.html`.

 #### Forms

-All forms are based on `templates/create/main.html`, which extends `layout.html'.
+All forms are based on `templates/create/main.html`, which extends `layout.html`.
+`main.html` loads Javascript libraries as needed.
+Simply pass in parameters (e.g. `use_date`) in route functions, and it will do the job.
+`main.html` includes `formfile` to display specific forms.
+`formfile` is passed in the route function, and it extends `template/create/baseform.html`.

+Some common form components are stored in `commonoptions.html` and `commonschemas.html`.
+They can be imported in `formfile` to avoid redundant code.

+`templates/createpublication` is a good example to loot at to have better understanding of how forms are generated.

+### File Uploads